Conjunctions: And, But, Or and More!

-If you find that you’re struggling with the conjunction definition or another element of grammar, such as preposition, interjection, or determiner, you can use the grammar tool at EasyBib Plus to check your work for errors.
+If you find that you’re struggling with the conjunction definition or another element of grammar, such as preposition, interjection, or determiner, you can use the grammar tool at EasyBib Plus to check your paper for errors.
 And if you’re referring to other sources within your work, EasyBib Plus can also help you to cite them correctly in MLA format, APA format, and many more styles of citation.

 The simple answer to the question “what’s a conjunction” is that it’s a bridging word used to join various elements of a sentence, or to link entire sentences to create a more cohesive idea.
 These amazingly useful words can be used to connect: